 - STEP 2.
 You know the casing is ready to come off when it has turned opaque/white-ish.
 See image #2 above.
-Start from either end, it peels off very easily.
+Starting from either end, it peels off very easily.
 Like image #3 above.

 - STEP 3.
 Thinly slice the Chinese sausages.
 About 2mm thick.
 Or a little chunkier if you wish.
 Like image #4 above.

 How to make Chinese sausage fried rice

 Making a plate of Chinese sausage fried rice is super quick and easy!

 To make your life nice and easy, use a large non-stick pan or wok.
 This will avoid any sticky bottom disappointments!
 Nothing worse than rice being stuck at the bottom of the pan.
 Not only will this be a pain to clean, more importantly, the rice won't get the chance to get that wok hei or 'wok heat' in Cantonese!